Sunday, October 13, 2024

 Can I make Huggi without moong dal?

-While split yellow moong dal is traditionally used in Huggi for its texture and flavor, you can substitute with other lentils like split pigeon peas (toor dal) or even whole moong dal.
+While split yellow moong dal is traditionally used in Huggi Recipe for its texture and flavor, you can substitute with other lentils like split pigeon peas (toor dal) or even whole moong dal.
 Adjust cooking times and water ratios accordingly based on the lentil used.

 Can I use other types of rice for Huggi?